Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Complete positivity violation in all-order adiabatic elimination

 where $\{ \omega_m \}$ are the transition frequencies of the qudit, $\{ \chi_m \}$ are the coupling constants, and $V_A$ is an operator on $\mathscr{H}_A$.
 Regarding $\mathcal{L}_A$, we only assume the existence of a unique steady state and do not specify its form in computing analytic expressions of $\mathcal{K}$ and $\mathcal{L}_s$.
-When we discuss whether or not $\mathcal{L}_s$ is a Lindbladian later, we consider a driven-dissipative qubit system represented by
+When we discuss whether $\mathcal{L}_s$ is a Lindbladian later, we consider a driven-dissipative qubit system represented by

 with the drive amplitude $\Omega$, the drive detuning from the qubit frequency $\Delta$, and the Pauli matrices $\{ \sigma_i \}_{i=x,y,z}$, and $\sigma_{\pm} = (\sigma_x \pm i \sigma_y)/2$.
-Assuming the qudit to be a $d$-level approximation of an optical cavity, this Lindbladian describes a quantum non-demolition measurement of the photon number in the absence of dissipation \cite{Alain20,Antoine21}.
+Assuming the qudit to be a $d$-level approximation of an optical cavity, this Lindbladian describes a quantum nondemolition measurement of the photon number in the absence of dissipation \cite{Antoine21}.

 Note that $\mathcal{L}_B$ and $\mathcal{L}_{\rm int}$ commute.
-In the rotating frame with respect to the target Hamiltonian $\sum_{m=1}^d \omega_m \Pi_{m}$, thus, the interaction Hamiltonian does not change, while the qudit internal dynamics becomes trivial as $\mathcal{L}_B = 0$.
+In the rotating frame with respect to the Hamiltonian $\sum_{m=1}^d \omega_m E_m$, thus, the interaction Hamiltonian does not change, while the qudit internal dynamics becomes trivial as $\mathcal{L}_B = 0$.
 In the following, we consider adiabatic elimination in this frame.